thisisjoey77/TennisWillis/PrivacyPolicy.md

-#Privacy Policy - Tennix
+# Tennix Privacy Policy
+## By Joy Kim and Juan Lim from Korea International School Jeju
-Last updated: June 26, 2025
+## Last Updated: June 26, 2025

 This app does not collect, store, or share any personal information or user data.